DjAntaki/little-network-toolkit/README.md

     import pickle
     graph = pickle.load(open("./mygraph",'rb'))

-### CSV to networkx

-Two CSVs are required to get a networkx graph.
-The first provided csv defines the nodes while the second defines the edges.
-By default, the first columns of the node csv is interpreted as node id and the first and second columns of the edge csv are interpreted respectively as the source and target of the edge.
-It is not possible to change that behavior using the command line interface.

-By default, it is assumed that first line of the csv is a header containning the columns ids.
-If it is not the case, the flag --header false can be passed to the command line util.

-N.B.
-If a header is provided, CSVs can have extra data columns which will transfer to networkx node and edge attributes

 ### Display configuration

 The display configuration is a json that defines layout and style of the graph.
 Here is a list of all interpretable key and the values they can take.